hazelcast/hazelcast-cpp-client/README.md

 Vector of the above types can be serialized as `boolean[]`, `byte[]`, `short[]`, `int[]`, `float[]`, `double[]`, `long[]` and `string[]` for the Java server side, respectively.

-If you want the serialization to work faster or you use the clients in different languages, Hazelcast offers its own native serialization types, such as [`IdentifiedDataSerializable` Serialization](#1-identifieddataserializable-serialization) and [`Portable` Serialization](#2-portable-serialization).
+If you want the serialization to work faster or you use the clients in different languages, Hazelcast offers its own native serialization types, such as [`IdentifiedDataSerializable` Serialization](#41-identifieddataserializable-serialization) and [`Portable` Serialization](#42-portable-serialization).

-On top of all, if you want to use your own serialization type, you can use a [Custom Serialization](#3-custom-serialization).
+On top of all, if you want to use your own serialization type, you can use a [Custom Serialization](#43-custom-serialization).

 When Hazelcast serializes an object into Data (byte array):

 1. It first checks whether the object pointer is NULL.

 2. If the above check fails, then the object is serialized using the serializer that matches the object type.
 The object type is determined using the free function `int32_t getHazelcastTypeId(const T *object);`.
-This method returns the constant built-int serializer type id for the built-in types such as int32_t, bool, short, byte, etc. If it does not match the buil-in types, it may match the Hazelcast serialization types IdentifiedDataSerializable, Portable or custom types.
+This method returns the constant built-int serializer type ID for the built-in types such as int32_t, bool, short and byte.
+If it does not match any of the built-in types, it may match the types offered by Hazelcast, i.e., IdentifiedDataSerializable, Portable or custom.
 The matching is done based on method parameter matching.

 3. If the above check fails, Hazelcast will use the registered Global Serializer if one exists.

-If all the above fails, then `exception::HazelcastSerializationException` exception is thrown.
+If all the above fails, then `exception::HazelcastSerializationException` is thrown.

 ## 4.1.
 IdentifiedDataSerializable Serialization